broadinstitute/warp/pipelines/broad/genotyping/illumina/IlluminaGenotypingArray.changelog.md

 # 1.11.0
 2020-10-01

 * Added use of BafRegress to the pipeline.
-BafRegress detects and estimates sample contamination using B allele frequency data from Illumina genotyping arrays using a regression model.
+BafRegress detects and estimates sample contamination using B allele frequency data from Illumina genotyping arrays using a regression model

 # 1.10.0
 2020-08-18